JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 ---

-### `.sortBy(columns: string[], ascending: boolean[] = [], inplace:boolean = False): DataFrame`
+### `.sortBy(sortSpec: { [column: string]: boolean }, inplace: boolean = false): DataFrame`

-Returns a new DataFrame sorted by one or more columns.
+Returns a new DataFrame sorted by one or more columns and their corresponding sort order.

-- `columns`: An array of column names by which to sort.
-- `ascending`: An optional array of booleans indicating the sort order for each corresponding column
+- `sortSpec`: An object where keys are column names and values are booleans indicating sort order.
-  - `true` for ascending order.
+  - `true` for ascending.
-  - `false` for descending order.
+  - `false` for descending.
-- If the `ascending` array is not provided.
-Sorts will default to descending order.
-- `inplace (optional)`: If true, modifies the current DataFrame directly.
-Otherwise, only returns a new one.
+- `inplace` (optional): If `true`, modifies the current DataFrame in place as well as returning a new DataFrame.
 Default is `false`.

 ```ts
 const df = new frosts.DataFrame([